selimanac/defold-tile-raycast/README.md

 # Tile Raycast
-Ray Casting in tiled worlds using DDA.
+Ray Casting in tiled worlds using DDA algorithm.
+It is very effective solution for tile based worlds like platformers or any top-down games.
 This implementation based on https://lodev.org/cgtutor/raycasting.html and https://www.youtube.com/watch?v=NbSee-XM7WA